AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 **The installation of the Technical Analysis Package is required in order to access this indicator.**

 ### Description
-This indicator also works in the same way as the COTAggregatedIndexPositionLegacy; for interpretation and more detailed information, please read more under 2.3) COTAggregatedIndexPositionLegacy.
+This indicator also works in the same way as the COTAggregatedIndexPositionLegacy; for interpretation and more detailed information, please read more under  [*COTAggregatedIndexPositionLegacy*](#COTAggregatedIndexPositionLegacy).
 The difference here, in turn, consists in the usage of the detailed disaggregated data for calculating the indicator.

 For the COTAggregatedIndexPositionDisaggregated, the following parameters are available: